ValleyBell/MidiConverters/README.md

 Right now the tool uses hardcoded instrument mappings - which interestingly worked across all MegaDrive and X68000 games I tested.

 For Wolfteam MegaDrive games with PCM drums, it can autodetect the song list and will batch-convert all songs. (compile with `PLMode = 0x01;` to enable it)

+## yong2mid
+This tool converts songs from Yong Yong games to MIDI.

+Yes, it's the result of reverse-engineering the sound driver of the Game Boy games Sonic 3D Blast 5 and Sonic Adventure 7.
+It works with the raw ROMs.

+The sound engine is very basic and has only very few features.
+It still doesn't justify the terrible sound of those unlicensed games, though.

 ## ys2mid
 This tool converts songs from Ys II (PC-8801 version) to MIDI.